KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 1. Press ON/OFF to turn off the air conditioner.

 4. Use a vacuum cleaner to clean the filter.
-If the filter in very dirty, wash the filter in warm water with a mild detergent
+If the filter is very dirty, wash the filter in warm water with a mild detergent.
+NOTE: Do not wash the filter in the dishwasher or use any chemical cleaners.

 5. Air dry the filter completely before replacing to ensure maximum efficiency.